Three Holiday Travel Mistakes You Don’t Want to Make

 The holiday season causes lots of stress before the payoff of spending time with loved ones.
 Hosting a holiday party is never easy when considering the time and effort spent providing an excellent atmosphere for guests.
 But the larger headache may fall on the part of holiday travelers.
 Those planning for holiday travel should also prepare for “Murphy’s Law.”
 Anything that can go wrong usually does go wrong.
 Slow airport transportation, delayed flights, and last-minute work projects are just three of the potential obstacles.

 Getting to and from New York’s airports is a notorious hassle.
 One significant travel risk during the busy holiday season is choosing a hail riding service or public transportation.
 These unreliable options increase the risk of missing an incredibly important flight.
-Highlighted by The Wall Street Journal’s 2019 Airport Rankings, it stated poor public transportation was one cause of missed flight.
-The rankings gave Newark, JFK, and LaGuardia poor “value” and “convenience” records on issues like public transportation and average ride-share prices.
+The latest JD Power Airport Satisfaction Study saw Newark Liberty International Airport propping up the list with the lowest rating of all the nation’s mega airports.
+LaGuardia was also below average in the large airports category.
+Specifically, passengers were frustrated by poor access and congestion at Newark, and the complicated ground transportation system in and around LaGuardia.

 Ditch unreliable airport transportation options.
 Instead, choose Delux Transportation’s Limo Service in NYC for dependable door-to-door transportation.
 Our chauffeurs regularly check for changes in flight times, which might cause delays, day and night.
 Our reservation staff also suggests early pickup times, so you can enjoy the ride and arrive far in advance of your scheduled flight.